plaid/deprecated-link/README.md

 ## Breaking changes

 Breaking changes will be avoided if at all possible.
-Current Project CSA releases all use the **beta** channel.
+Current Plaid Link releases all use the **beta** channel.
 That is, the snippet references:

 ```